DrBoom-233/ODLP_MCP/README.md

 }
 ```

-Replace `/absolute/path/to/server.py` with the path to `server.py` on your machine.
+Replace `/absolute/path/to/server.py` with the absolute path to `server.py` on your machine.

+---

+⭐ From my side I use GitHub Copilot in VS Code as the client.
+Tutorial website: https://code.visualstudio.com/docs/copilot/customization/mcp-servers; you may use other MCP-compatible clients (Claude Code, Gemini CLI, etc.).